 Fragmentation & Its types in the operating system…

 In the case of any queries, you can write to us at email@example.com we will get back to you ASAP.

-Hope! you would have enjoyed this post about Segmentation along with its hardware and example.
+Hope! you would have enjoyed this post about What is segmentation in the operating system with examples.

 Have a great time!
 Sayonara!